 Welcome to Living Stones Church!
 We’re excited you’re here and hope you will experience a life-transforming encounter with God.
-If you have any questions about our church or feedback on your time with us today, please connect with one of our welcome volunteers in the foyer.
+If you have any questions about our church or feedback on your time with us, fill out a Connect Card, or chat with one of our welcome volunteers in the foyer.
 Make sure to stop by the Guest Reception Kiosk; we have a gift for you, and we can’t wait to meet you!

 What time are your Sunday Services?

 - On Sunday mornings we have two services: 9:30 AM and 11:15 AM, then we have another service on Sunday nights at 6 PM.

 - All three services have the same music and message, but the 6 PM service is smaller and more intimate.